WFP-VAM/prism-app/README.md

 - Display WMS layers from Geoserver or Open Data Cube endpoints, with date selection capabilities
 - Display CSV tables in a left side panel

 To chose which country to run PRISM for, you can set the environment variable `REACT_APP_COUNTRY`.
-Currently, available configurations are `mongolia`, `indonesia`.
-The default is `mongolia`.
+Defaulting to `mongolia`, configurations currently available are:

+- `mongolia`
+- `indonesia`

 ## Configuration